nidaqg/note-taker/README.md

 ## Description

 This application allows the user to input notes with a title and save them.
 Saved notes appear in the left hand sidebar and if clicked on will be displayed in the main note section.
 Unwanted notes can also be deleted with the provided delete button.
 This app made use of Node.js, Express.js and javascript to create the front and backend of the application.
-It has been deployed using Heroku.
+It has been deployed using [Heroku](https://note-taker-basic.herokuapp.com/) .

 ## Table of Contents